MatheusCod/Rain/README.md

 # Rain
 Rain simulation build using Lua programming language and LÖVE 11.3 game engine.

-## How to play the games/animations
+## How to run the program
-Instructions on how to play the programs can be found at: https://love2d.org/wiki/Getting_Started#Running_Games
+Instructions on how to run the program can be found at: https://love2d.org/wiki/Getting_Started#Running_Games

-# Screenshot
+## Screenshot
 <img src="https://github.com/MatheusCod/Rain/blob/master/screenshot.png" width="400" height="400">